anirudhgray/go-bookstore/README.md

 6. Frontend will be served at http://0.0.0.0/ by default.
 Check http://0.0.0.0/api/health to see if everything is OK on serverside.
 API baseurl: http://0.0.0.0/api/v1.
 7. (Not on production.
 PG Admin only spinned up on dev) PG Admin will be served at http://0.0.0.0:5050/browser (only in development).
 Hostname: `postgres_db`, Username and Password as in your env config.
 8. API Docs at: https://documenter.getpostman.com/view/19697822/2s9Y5Wxifq

+> If you run via postman, make sure to set this in the Tests tab of the login route:
+> `pm.collectionVariables.set("token", pm.response.json().token);`
+> This will automatically set the returned token when you login as a user so you won't need to set it in the collection variables manually.

 # Features
 ### 1. Auth/User: